matplotlib/pytest-mpl/docs/index.rst

         ^^^

         - :doc:`Configuration <configuration>`
-        - :doc:`Summary Reports <summaries>`

 ************
 Contributing
 ************

-pytest-mpl is a community project maintained for and by its users.
+``pytest-mpl`` is a community project maintained for and by its users.
 There are many ways you can help!

 - Report a bug or request a feature `on GitHub <https://github.com/matplotlib/pytest-mpl/issues>`__